jonhoo/thesis/000-proposal.md

 ## Completed Work: Noria

-In OSDI 2018, I co-authored Noria; an implementation of the partially stateful dataflow model for incremental view maintenance in databases.
+In OSDI 2018, I co-authored [Noria][osdi]; an implementation of the partially stateful dataflow model for incremental view maintenance in databases.
 The paper focused on building a better database backend for read-heavy applications.
 A long-running dataflow program maintains any number of materialized user-defined views, specified in SQL.
 We then use joint query optimization techniques to find ways to integrate new views and queries with the running dataflow.
 Noria is also highly concurrent and distributed, and supports sharding cliques of operators to share resource costs and increase sustainable throughput.

 My primary work on the paper revolved around the implementation of